cyberaz0r/Burp-IISTildeEnumerationScanner/README.md

 * Configure the parameters used for the scan and customize them in any way you want
 * Edit the base request performed (you can add headers, cookies, edit the User Agent, etc)
 * Save the scan output to a file
+* Create an Intruder Payload Set for guessing complete names from shortnames retrieved from scan results (by using wordlists)

 ## Screenshots